GoodForPoC/GoodForPoC/README.md

 ## Installation
 - Open the command line editor or git graphical user interface (GUI) of your choosing.
-- Clone `git@github.com:GoodForPoc/… .git` to a folder on your computer.
+- Clone `git@github.com:GoodForPoc/website.git` to a folder on your computer.
 - Make sure [Ruby](https://www.ruby-lang.org/) is installed on your computer.
 - Type `gem install jekyll bundler` into your command line editor to install [Jekyll](https://jekyllrb.com/).
 - `cd` into the folder where you cloned the project.